-Friend, “I’ve been going to yoga twice a week!”
-You, “I should get into yoga!”
+Friend: I’ve been going to yoga twice a week!

 Fun fact: There is no perfect action OR better time to start!

 It’s time to should up already and take action!
 Easier said than done, right?
 Plus, you probably have a gazillion things you feel you should do and no idea where or how to start.
-First, we’ll tackle your “I should” reflex, and then determine small actions you can actually implement.
+First, we’ll tackle your I Should reflex, then determine small actions you can actually implement.

 Cut the Should

 But, do you really want to run a marathon?
 Just because it’s something another person enjoys, does not mean you need to do it, or will enjoy it.
 A marathon is a huge commitment.
 It requires a lot of your time and is a big physical and emotional challenge.
 Ask yourself if that’s a true goal of yours, or if you simply feel like it should be.

 Your friend does yoga every morning so you feel you should, too.
 But you don’t enjoy yoga.
 Why on earth do you think yoga is something you should do, then?
-My favorite quote from Amy Poehler’s Yes Please! is, “great for her, not for me!”
+My favorite quote from Amy Poehler’s Yes Please! is, “Great for her, not for me!”

 Now that you’ve cut out your unnecessary should’s, it’s time to take action.
 What stops so many of us from starting something is the overwhelming feeling that there’s so much you need to research and learn, and that you have so far to go to get where you want to be.

 You feel yoga would help with your stress level and flexibility, and want it to be part of your routine.
 But, you don’t know the best studio in the area, how much time you can consistently commit, or what type of class is best for you.
-An action you can take is looking up the schedule of the studio closest to you, and signing up for a beginner class.
+An action you can take, is looking up the schedule of the studio closest to you, and signing up for a beginner class.

-Or, you decide that smoothies would be a great way to ensure you get a healthy breakfast during your hectic mornings.
+Another example: You decide that smoothies would be a great way to ensure your family gets healthy breakfast during hectic mornings.
 But, you don’t know if you need a new blender, what type of smoothie will keep you full until lunch, or if it will logistically work with your morning routine.

 If something is important to you, you will do it.
 Being more conservative and honest about what you say you should do, will not only cut down on your “should’s”, but will make them more likely to happen.